State guide

 How the Virginia corridor works

 Chesapeake is the practical entry point into the Virginia chapter.
-It is where the corridor shifts from North Carolina's river-and-sound rhythm into Tidewater planning and the final state-scale decisions of the trip.
+Northbound, it is where the route shifts out of the North Carolina approach and into Tidewater planning.
+Southbound, it is the point where Virginia hands the road back toward the quieter Inner Banks rhythm.

 What kind of state chapter this is